 How can you afford to give away so much money when you only sell magazines?

 The answer is simple — we do so much more than just “sell magazines”!
-Thanks to popular demand by our customers in the 1980s, PCH began evolving from a magazine subscription based business into the merchandise superstore we are today.
+Thanks to popular demand by our customers in the 1980s, PCH began evolving from a magazine subscription based business into the destination for value-based merchandise we are today.
 Now, in addition to our great magazine subscription offers, you can find a wide variety of general merchandise, housewares, videos/DVDs, music, coins, collectibles, books, jewelry, horticulture, gift foods, inspirational items, and personal care products included in PCH’s offers.
 Another source of revenue for the company comes from advertising on PCH’s digital properties.

 Is Publishers Clearing House affiliated with Readers Digest?
 Is PCH related to Sweepstakes Clearing House?

 No, we are the one and only Publishers Clearing House (or PCH for short).
 We are the only Company that’s famous for our mailers and websites that are packed with free prize Giveaways, and of course our famous “Prize Patrol,” complete with the Prize Patrol van, balloons, champagne and oversized checks.
 We have no affiliation with Readers Digest or Sweepstakes Clearing House.
-And, consumers should beware of imitators and operators who invent names that try to sound like ours.
-For more information on how to protect yourself from sweepstakes scams click here.

 Do non-order entries have the same chance of winning as those with orders?

 Yes, of course they do!
-As a matter of fact, our records show that many of our SuperPrize awards were won by entries without an order.
+As a matter of fact, our records show that the majority of our SuperPrize awards were won by entries without an order.
 Non-orderers have the same chance of winning as those with orders because no purchase is necessary to enter or win.
 By law, a legitimate sweepstakes does not require a purchase or payment of a fee (or ‘consideration’) as a condition of entering and winning a promotional giveaway.
 This regulation, along with an advisory that a purchase won’t improve any individual’s chance of winning, is prominently displayed in all mailings and sweepstakes promotions.